nodesocket/jsonlite/README.md

 3. python -m json.tool
   - Alternatively, install [yajl](http://lloyd.github.io/yajl/) for `json_reformat` *or* [jq](https://github.com/stedolan/jq) to get a roughly 3x performance improvement setting documents.

-  `json_reformat` is the fastest of the three set methods. **jq** comes in a close second and `python -m json.tool` being significantly slowest.
+  `json_reformat` is the fastest of the three set methods. `jq` comes in at a close second and `python -m json.tool` is significantly the slowest.
 If possible, avoid using `python -m json.tool`.

 ## Installation